HenryAWE/PapilioCharontis/doc/en/builtin_accessor.md

 Note: Outputting null value will cause an exception.

 ### Attributes
-- `size`: Number of elements in tuple.
+- `size`: Number of elements in tuple (i.e. `std::tuple_size_v`).

-The type `pair` has two external attributes:
+The type `pair` has two additional attributes:
 - `first`: The first element of `pair`.
 - `second`: The second element of `pair`.

-## Contiguous Containers (`vector`, `array` and `span`)
+## Contiguous Ranges (e.g. `std::vector`, `std::array` and `std::span`)
 ### Indexing by Integer
 Forward index starts from `0` and returns null when exceeding maximum index.
-Backward (reverse) index starts from ‘-1′ and returns null when exceeding maximum index.
+Backward (reverse) index starts from `-1` and returns null when exceeding maximum index.
 Note: Outputting null value will cause an exception.

 ### Attributes
 - `size`: Size of the container.

-## Associative Containers Whose Key Types Are Integer or String (`map<Integral, T>`, `map<String, T>`, etc.)
+## Associative Containers (`std::map`)
 ### Indexing by Integer or String
 Will return the corresponding value in the container, or null value if the key doesn't exist.
-Note: Outputting null value will cause an exception.
+This function is only enabled when `key_type` of the container is integer or string.

 ### Attributes
 - `size`: Size of the container.

+If the comparator of the container (i.e. the `key_compare` type) is specialization of `std::less<T>` or `std::greater<T>`, there are will be two additional attributes:
+- `min`: The minimum element of the container, or null value if the container is empty.
+- `max`: The maximum element of the container, or null value if the container is empty.